 Ready to give the banana island a go to help rejuvenate your body?
 We’ve provided a sample banana island meal plan cheat sheet for you, which you can download via the form below.

 How do you feel about the banana island?
 Are you going to do it?
-Have you done it already?
+Have you done it already or are thinking of giving it a try?
 Post your comments below!

 - Gylling H, Plat J, Turley S, et al. Plant sterols and plant stanols in the management of dyslipidaemia and prevention of cardiovascular disease.
 Atherosclerosis 2014;232:346-60.